-- have intense sessions with key industry people who will work with you to improve, perfect and refine your series concept; see our list of mentors and associate faculty from the course last year;
+- have in-depth sessions with industry consultants who will work with you to improve, perfect and refine your series concept (see our list of mentors and associate faculty from the course last year)

-- learn the fine art of conversational pitching;
+- practice the fine art of conversational pitching

-- pitch your series concept to your target broadcasters in May 2017 and at Banff 2017;
+- pitch your series concept to your target development executives

 What is the course format?

-- readiness of the team to land a development deal and work with a broadcaster;
+- Does the team show readiness to land a development deal?

-Phase two: focuses on the specific needs of your project and includes a three- to four-day training session in Toronto in early to late spring 2015, attendance at the 2015 Banff World Media Festival and pitching your series concept to your targeted broadcasters.
-Exact phase two training dates to be determined in consultation with phase two teams.
+Phase 2 focuses on the specific needs of your project and includes a three-day training session in Toronto in fall 2020, attendance at Content London in December 2020 and pitching your series concept to your targeted development executives.
+Exact phase 2 training dates to be determined in consultation with phase 2 teams.